A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Preliminaries

-There are three levels of parallelism inherent to the FEAST algorithm, which are denoted as \textbf{L1}, \textbf{L2} and \textbf{L3}.
-The \textbf{L1} of parallelism divides the search interval into several slices and the eigenvalues in each slice are computed by a subgroup of processes.
-Figure~\ref{fig:pfeast_3level} shows the three-level parallelism of FEAST.
 The parallelism of \textbf{L2} is limited by the number of integration nodes.
 FEAST uses eight quadrature points per interval by default, and each quadrature point corresponds to a shifted linear system.
 However, the numerical results in~\cite{aktulga2014parallel} show that using $16$ quadrature points per interval usually gives the best overall performance from all the tested cases (8, 10, 12, 16, 20 and 24 quadrature points).
 Therefore, we limit the parallelism of \textbf{L2} to $16$ in our implementation.
-The MPI processes of the same \textbf{L2} group solve one shifted linear system at each time, and they are solved simultaneously.
-Note that MPI processes at the \textbf{L2} level of FEAST~\cite{kestyn2016pfeast} would result in additional copies of both matrix $A$ and eigenvectors $X$.
-In our case, matrix $A$ is banded with narrow bandwidth, and the storage cost is not much.
-In our numerical experiments, the banded linear systems are solved by using the OpenMP version of SPIKE~\cite{polizzi2007spike}, which is suggested by FEAST.
-For this operation, other possible alternatives include LAPACK routine \texttt{XGBTRS} and its ScaLAPACK equivalent \texttt{PXGBTRS}, and general sparse solvers such as MUMPS, PARDISO, symPACK, etc.
+Different MPI process groups of \textbf{L2} solve different shifted linear system simultaneously.
+For example, we can use 16 process groups to solve 16 shifted linear systems simultaneously if $n_e=16$.

 The \textbf{L3} level of parallelism is not used in our experiments, since FEAST-4.0\footnote{We downloaded from \url{http://www.ecs.umass.edu/~polizzi/feast/download.htm}.} does not fully support \textbf{L3} parallelism for banded eigenvalue problems.
-Because we currently cannot use \textbf{L3} parallelism and the parallelism of level \textbf{L2} is limited to $16$, the spectrum must be partitioned into many slices when using many processes.
+Each linear system in \textbf{L3} is solved by using one MPI process in our numerical experiments.
+Because we currently cannot use \textbf{L3} parallelism and the number of MPI processes used in \textbf{L2} is limited to $16$, the spectrum must be partitioned into many slices when using many processes.
 The spectrum is partitioned into up to $256$ slices in our experiments when using $4096$ processes, see Example 3 in section~\ref{sec:num}.
 Future work includes adding support for a distributed-memory parallel solver for banded linear systems.